12 Steps to Self care activities are a must for your serenity when you’re caring for an aged parent.

-Self care activities help you live a happy life.
+As a family caregiver, the need for self care activities is a must to live a happy life.
 One self care idea that comes to mind is the Twelve Step Program for caregivers.
 Now we just need a self care plan.

 The care plan I put in place is keeping myself involved with others who use this program actively in their life.

 In the first place, I don’t know anyone who wouldn’t want serenity in this troubled world.
 The Twelve Steps and this miraculous program was developed by a bunch of drunks.
 It was years before people like us, who don’t drink or aren’t alcoholics can profit beyond belief by following the same steps.